 As your business needs change and evolve over time, so will your website goals.
 But remember, before you create that first page on your website, develop a clear strategy that maps out exactly what you want your website to accomplish, and measure its effectiveness on a regular basis.

-To learn more about creating a website to meet your goals, download our guide on Creating a Website as an Independent Consultant: How to Develop a Website Marketing and Optimization Strategy to Meet Your Goals.
+To learn more about creating a website to meet your goals, download our guide on How to Create a Website for a Small Business.